-SCHOOL DROPOUT

-RATES HAS BEEN REPORTED IN DROUGHT AFFECTED STATES

-OF RURAL WOMEN - AS WELL AS SOME ADOLESCENT GIRLS - SPEND AN ESTIMATED 35 MINUTES GETTING WATER EVERY DAY, EQUIVALENT TO THE LOSS OF 27 DAYS'WAGES OVER A YEAR to do are provided with much better water supply and waste management services than the economically weaker sections of the urban areas.
+22% INCREASE IN SCHOOL DROPOUT RATES HAS BEEN REPORTED IN DROUGHT AFFECTED STATES to do are provided with much better water supply and waste management services than the economically weaker sections of the urban areas.
 Often the latter have to pay exorbitant rates for tanker supply in the summer months when there are acute water shortages.
 The decentralised system will put the onus of water supply and wastewater management for most of the urban areas on the well to do residents, commercial establishments and the government offices thus freeing the ULBs of a major responsibility.
 They can then concentrate on facilitating decentralised water supply and wastewater management to the economically weaker sections at a much lower cost than in centralised systems.
+There are a few examples of the successful implementation of such decentralised water management systems across the country, most notably that implemented by the Dhas Gramin Vikas Kendra in Indore over the past two decades (Pillai, 2012).